JJGO/blog/_posts/2021-03-15-debugging-pretty.md

 However, if you have ever tried pretty printing from the terminal you will probably have realized by now that it often feels like a chore and you end up writing very messy code.
 Here is where [Rich](https://github.com/willmcgugan/rich) comes to the rescue.
 According to their description "Rich is a Python library for rich text and beautiful formatting in the terminal." and if you quickly browse their features you will probably be amazed at the multitude of features that Rich has to offer.
-I won't go into a terrible amount of detail, but I highly encourage you to check out Rich if you build terminal python scripts.
+I won't go into a terrible amount of detail, but I highly encourage you to check out Rich if you build terminal Python scripts.

 For our case, Rich provides an intuitive API for dealing with printing colored output and formatting text into N columns.
 For instance, `rich.print("[red]This is red[/red]")` will print that enclosed text to the terminal using [ANSI escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code), rendering the text red.
 When compared to its bash equivalent of doing `echo -e "\033[91mThis is red\e[0m` which looks more like nonsensical characters, the choice it's obvious.

 Using the rich primitives we can easily build our pretty printer for logs.
 The relevant snippet is below.
 Implementation is mostly commented, highlighting the different features of the script which include: topic filtering, topic-based colorization and column printing.
 The full script can be found [here](https://gist.github.com/JJGO/e64c0e8aedb5d464b5f79d3b12197338).
-Setting up a python environment with the required packages and adding the script to your `PATH` is left as an exercise for the reader.
+Setting up a Python environment with the required packages and adding the script to your `PATH` is left as an exercise for the reader.

 ```python
 # [...] # Some boring imports